 - Claxton AJ, Cramer J, Pierce C. A systematic review of the associations between dose regimens and medication compliance.
 Clin Ther.
 Aug 2001;23(8):1296-1310.

 - de Klerk E, van der Heijde D, van der Tempel H, van der Linden S. Development of a questionnaire to investigate patient compliance with antirheumatic drug therapy.
 J Rheumatol.
 Dec 1999;26(12):2635-2641.

 - de Klerk E, van der Heijde D, Landewe R, van der Tempel H, van der Linden S. The compliance-questionnaire-rheumatology compared with electronic medication event monitoring: a validation study.
 J Rheumatol.
 Nov 2003;30(11):2469-2475.

 - Morisky DE, Green LW, Levine DM.
 Concurrent and predictive validity of a self-reported measure of medication adherence.
 Med Care.
 Jan 1986;24(1):67-74.

 - Fialko L, Garety PA, Kuipers E, et al. A large-scale validation study of the Medication Adherence Rating Scale (MARS).
 Schizophr Res.
 Mar 2008;100(1-3):53-59.

 - Butler JA, Peveler RC, Roderick P, Horne R, Mason JC.
 Measuring compliance with drug regimens after renal transplantation: comparison of self-report and clinician rating with electronic monitoring.
 Transplantation.
 Mar 15 2004;77(5):786-789.

-RheumInfo also features adherence resources for patients to help educate them about adherence and coach them on strategies to help them communicate with their physician, including a video and an interactive guide to assist them with common adherence challenges:
+RheumInfo also features adherence resources for patients to help educate them about adherence and coach them on strategies to help them communicate with their physician, including a video guide to assist them with common adherence challenges: